Blye Pagon Faust: Early life and education

-Blye Pagon Faust grew up in Monroe, Washington, where she graduated from Monroe High School in 1993.
+Blye Pagon Faust was raised in Monroe, Washington, and graduated from Monroe High School in 1993.

-She attended college at Santa Clara University in Santa Clara, California, where she studied theater and earned a degree in English.
-She then moved to Los Angeles to study entertainment law at the UCLA School of Law, attaining a J.D. degree there.
+She attended Santa Clara University in Santa Clara, California, where she earned a degree in English and studied theater.
+She subsequently moved to Los Angeles and attained a J.D. with an emphasis in entertainment law from the UCLA School of Law.

 Career

-After graduation, Faust worked for O'Melveny & Myers in Los Angeles.
+Following law school, Faust worked for O'Melveny & Myers in Los Angeles.

-She began working on the film Spotlight, with partner Nicole Rocklin in 2007, and in the fall of 2009, she joined with Rocklin to form Rocklin/Faust.
-In 2016, Spotlight was awarded Best Motion Picture and Best Original Screenplay at the 88th Academy Awards.
-She was also nominated for the BAFTA Award for Best Film in the 69th British Academy Film Awards.
+In 2007, she began working on the film Spotlight with Nicole Rocklin.
+In the fall of 2009, she partnered with Rocklin to form the production company Rocklin/Faust.
+Spotlight went on to win Best Motion Picture and Best Original Screenplay at the 88th Academy Awards.
+The film was also recognized at the 69th British Academy Film Awards as the Best Original Screenplay winner and Best Film nominee.

-Past projects include the smash hit Amazon docuseries Shiny Happy People; four-time News & Documentary Emmy Award nominee The Grab; a feature documentary from Magnolia Pictures and Participant Media; Amazon docuseries LuLaRich; Emmy Award-winning and Peabody nominee Belly of the Beast; Emmy and Critic's Choice Award nominee Rewind; season four of Wondery’s hit podcast series Dr. Death; and the Wall Street Journal podcast Bad Bets: The Unraveling of Trevor Milton.

-In 2019, it was announced that Faust would join with producer Cori Shepherd Stern to form Story Force Entertainment (formerly Based On Media).
+In 2019, she partnered with producer Cori Shepherd Stern to form Story Force Entertainment (formerly Based On Media).

+Faust executive produced the Emmy Award-winning and Peabody-nominated documentary Belly of the Beast.
+She also worked on the Emmy- and Critic's Choice Award-nominated documentary Rewind.
+In 2022, she produced The Grab, a feature documentary from Magnolia Pictures and Participant Media.
+The Grab received an Emmy Award for Outstanding Research, as well as nominations for Outstanding Investigative Documentary, Best Documentary, and Outstanding Promotional Announcement for Documentary.

+In the podcast space, Faust executive produced Wondery’s Dr. Death: Bad Magic series and the Wall Street Journal's Bad Bets: The Unraveling of Trevor Milton.

+For Prime Video, she executive produced the smash-hit docuseries LuLaRich and Shiny Happy People.
+At the time of the first season's release, Shiny Happy People had the biggest debut of any documentary series ever produced by Amazon Studios.

-She produced the feature documentary Zurawski v Texas, with executive producers Jennifer Lawrence, Hillary Clinton, and Chelsea Clinton, which premiered at the 2024 Telluride Film Festival.
+In 2024, she produced the feature documentary Zurawski v Texas, with executive producers Jennifer Lawrence, Hillary Clinton, and Chelsea Clinton.
+The film premiered at the Telluride Film Festival.

+In January 2026, Deadline announced that Faust will be a producer on an upcoming untitled film from Tom McCarthy.

 Other activities

-Faust is a ReFrame Rise sponsor and is a member of the Advisory Committee for the Mill Valley Film Festival's Mind the Gap: Women|Film|Tech initiative.
+Faust has served as a ReFrame Rise sponsor; a member of the Advisory Committee for the Mill Valley Film Festival's Mind the Gap: Women|Film|Tech initiative; and a board member for The Center for Investigative Reporting.

-Her board memberships have included The Center for Investigative Reporting, and she is a member of the Producers Guild of America, the Television Academy and the State Bar of California.
+She is a member of the Producers Guild of America, the Television Academy and the State Bar of California.

-As of July 2025 she is a member of the CreativeFuture Leadership Committee.
+As of July 2025, she is also a member of the CreativeFuture Leadership Committee.

 Personal life

-As of 2016, Faust was married with two sons.
+She is married and has two sons.